 npm run nwjs

-I also have an actual project for you to look at which uses: NWJS (v0.12.x), AngularJS (1.x), SASS, Compass and NEDB to create a desktop application that manages TV shows.
+I also have an actual project for you to look at.
+It uses: NWJS (v0.12.x), AngularJS (1.x), SASS, Compass and NEDB to create a desktop application that manages TV shows.
 Hopefully this will give you a better understanding of NWJS:

 nwjs-show-tracker – A simple interface for tracking tv shows.github.com